PowerShell/Community-Blog/Docs/Creating-a-new-post.md

 After submitting your Pull Request, the blog admins will review the post.
 They may suggest editorial changes to improve grammar and readability.
 They may also require specific changes before we can publish.
-Once the pull request is merged, the post is automatically copied to WordPress as a draft.
+Once the pull request is merged, the post is automatically copied to Word Press as a draft.
 From there, the Blog admins will verify that the post renders correctly, make any formatting changes required, and publish the post.